Tylemagne/Gopher360/README.md

 Download Instructions
 ======
-Download the latest release here: https://github.com/wishIwasabear/Gopher360/releases I recommend you copy it somewhere outside of the ZIP and make a shortcut to it.
+Download the latest release here: https://github.com/wishIwasabear/Gopher360/releases

+I recommend that you copy it somewhere outside of the ZIP and make a shortcut to it.
 Adding it to your startup folder in your HTPC can make bootups a lot more convenient!

 Default Controls
 ======